Judge Orelia E. Merchant

 Direct to: Chambers

-Two courtesy copies required for submissions 25+ pages or specific motion types.
+Two courtesy copies are required for ECF submissions of 25 pages or more, including exhibits and attachments.

 Courtesy Copies Required